-[x] ii.
+ii.
 Providing full payment if a child attends at least 85 percent of the authorized time.
-Describe the policy or procedure.

 Licensed and certified providers may receive payment for up to five absences per month.
 Payments for more than five excused absences per child per month may be approved if the absence meets the following criteria for an extraordinary absence.
 An extraordinary absence is defined as: a) a death in the family; b) illness of the child or applicant; or c) a disaster verified by utility, local, state or federal government.